-Of course there are other benefits to a free trial such as determining whether or not certain features are actually useful to your application, ease of setup and use, and the dependability of the provider’s support team.
+Of course, there are other benefits to a free trial, such as determining whether or not certain features are relevant, evaluating the ease of setup and use, and experiencing the dependability of the provider’s support team.

-Is your company hyperlocal making only regional calls or do you consider the entire globe your backyard?
+Is your company hyperlocal, making only regional calls, or do you consider the entire globe as your backyard?

-Whatever your calling needs are, make your sure you SIP trunking provider is able to offer service to the geographic area you need access to.
+Whatever your calling needs are, make sure your SIP trunking provider can offer its services across the geographic area your business operates.

-One last word on quality – Quality of Service (QoS).
-If your SIP trunk provider of choice meets industry standards of jitter, latency, and packet loss then you’ll be in good hands.
+Last, check on Quality of Service (QoS).
+If your SIP trunking provider of choice meets jitter industry standards of jitter, latency and packet loss, then you’ll be in good hands.

 As always, you get what you pay for.
-Business class or enterprise level services will cost more than the service that’s appropriate for home offices or SMB’s.
+Business-class or enterprise-level services will cost more than services for home offices or SMB’s.
 It all depends on what your application needs and values.

 Bundles, Billing, Bursting

-There are several different ways that SIP trunking providers bill you for their services including:
+There are several different ways SIP trunking providers bill you for their services, including: